-Article 1.1 - Applicability
+Article 1.1 Applicability

-- 1. These Regulations for academic year 2014-2015 apply to the teaching, examinations and final assessment of the Bachelor's degree programme in Psychology, hereinafter referred to as the degree programme, and to all students enrolled in this degree programme. - 2.
+- 1. These Regulations for academic year 2015-2016 apply to the teaching, examinations and final assessment of the Bachelor's degree programme of the English taught programme in Psychology (CROHO 56604), hereinafter referred to as the degree programme, and to all students enrolled in this degree programme. - 2.
 The degree programme is provided by the Faculty of Behavioural and Social Sciences of the University of Groningen, hereinafter referred to as the Faculty. - 3.
-These Teaching and Examination Regulations also apply to students of other degree programmes, faculties or institutes of higher education, insofar as they follow course units in one of the degree programmes (including Minors) offered by the Faculty. - 4.
+These Teaching and Examination Regulations also apply to students of other degree programmes, faculties or institutes of higher education, insofar as they follow course units in one of the degree programmes (including Minors) offered by the Faculty to which these Regulations apply. - 4.
 Course units or Minors that students of the degree programme as referred to in Article 1.1.1 follow in other degree programmes or at other faculties or institutes of higher education are subject to the Teaching and Examination Regulations of that programme, faculty or institute. - 5.
-These Regulations also apply to students enrolled in the degree programme for the purpose of following a Pre-Master's programme as referred to in Article 8.5.1.
+These Regulations also apply to students enrolled in the degree programme for the purpose of following a Pre-Master's programme as referred to in Article 8.7.1.

-Article 1.2 - Definitions
+Article 1.2 Definitions